-After spending several days talking to dozens of people who claim to have an interest in a business for sale; after answering the same dumb question for the millionth time; after discovering that a great majority of these so-called buyers lack either the money (business purchase financing would be needed), the common sense, or enough business etiquette - maybe all three - to purchase the business in the first place, it is not surprising that many sellers start to burn out on the process.
+After spending several days talking to dozens of people who claim to have an interest in a business for sale; after answering the same dumb question for the millionth time; after discovering that a great majority of these so-called buyers lack either the money (business purchase financing would be needed), the common sense, or enough business etiquette - maybe all three - to purchase the business in the first place, it is not surprising that many owner/sellers start to burn out on the selling process.

 And that is a lost opportunity to make the sale.

-Sellers often are tempted to create "filters" to "weed out" unqualified, unmotivated, time-wasting buyer prospects.
+Owner/sellers often are tempted to create "filters" to "weed out" unqualified, unmotivated, time-wasting buyer prospects.

-And while it certainly is imperative that sellers carefully qualify all prospective buyers, there is a difference between "qualifying"¯ and "turning off" buyers.
+And while it certainly is imperative that sellers carefully qualify all prospective buyers, there is a difference between "qualifying" and "turning off" buyers.
 The difference is, ultimately, the ability to sell the business.

 Noticing the lack of response, the seller upped the price by a significant amount. feeling he may have priced it too low to begin with (since other businesses in this franchise system, doing comparable volume, had recently sold for more than he asked).
-Perhaps, he reasoned, the low price was "sending a signal" that there is something wrong with the business - that the company is on the business-sales equivalent of the "discount rack."
+Perhaps, he reasoned, the low price was "sending a signal" that there is something wrong with the business - that the business is on the business-sales equivalent of the "discount rack."

 Still no action.

-Understandably, with about 600 fast food franchises to check out on the BizBen site, most anyone inquiring about this particular business and getting that response, immediately crossed off the opportunity as too complicated to pursue, and went on to the next offering.
+Understandably, with about 600 fast food franchises currently to check out on the BizBen.com website, most anyone inquiring about this particular business and getting that response, immediately crossed off this potential business as too complicated to pursue, and went on to the next offering.